zongzi13545329/To_Do_list/README.md

 # To_Do_list

-This is the okr of mylife during 2019.
+This is the OKR for me during 2019.

 I hope to be a better person even I have been so lazy for a long time.